-Bill Mueller, Audio Engineer and Instructor: Bill was a roadie for Heil Sound in the early 1970’s, touring and building PA gear for Humble Pie, ZZ Top, The Who and other major artists.
+Bill Mueller, Audio Engineer, and Instructor: Bill was a roadie for Heil Sound in the early 1970s, touring and building PA gear for Humble Pie, ZZ Top, The Who, and other major artists.

+In 1975 he moved to the East Coast.
 From 1976 to 2000 Bill was the chief engineer/senior VP of A/V productions of Sheffield Recording Studios.
-As Engineer, Bill was an online video editor for Discovery, Family and CNN, and was the A1 engineer for a Remote Recordings program.
+As Engineer, Bill was an online video editor for Discovery, Family, and CNN, and was the A1 engineer for a Remote Recordings program.

-His audio career includes touring live sound, live remote broadcast, studio engineering, music production, audio for video, game audio, studio systems design, acoustic design, radio broadcast engineering and equipment maintenance.
+His audio career includes touring live sound, live remote broadcast, studio engineering, music production, audio for video, game audio, studio systems design, acoustic design, radio broadcast engineering, and equipment maintenance.

 Bill has a personal Grammy nomination for Best Engineer Non-Classical, for Michael Hedges Arial Boundaries.
-He has engineered four Grammy nominated albums, and has engineered live recordings for artists including Aerosmith, Green Day, Red Hot Chili Peppers, Coldplay, Rage Against the Machine, Genesis, Public Enemy, The Beastie Boys, The Roots, A Tribe Called Quest, Run DMC, Dave Brubeck, Ella Fitzgerald, Oscar Peterson, Branford Marsalis, Al DiMeola, Stanley Clark and John Luc Ponty.
+He has engineered four Grammy-nominated albums and has engineered live recordings for artists including Aerosmith, Green Day, Red Hot Chili Peppers, Coldplay, Rage Against the Machine, Genesis, Public Enemy, The Beastie Boys, The Roots, A Tribe Called Quest, Run DMC, Dave Brubeck, Ella Fitzgerald, Oscar Peterson, Branford Marsalis, Al DiMeola, Stanley Clark, and John Luc Ponty.

 Neal Keller, Audio Engineer: Neal attended the Omega Studios’ School between 1991 and 1992, and was invited to join the staff as an adjunct in 1994.
 In 2008 Neal became a member of the full time staff.
 Neal’s main areas of expertise include live sound, A/V, presentation systems, mobile recording, and lighting.
 Neal also has an extensive background in MIDI, sound synthesis, sampling, as well as software based digital audio workstation systems, and video editing systems.
 Neal has mixed sound for Clan Of Xymox, Romania, Covenant, Mary Chapin Carpenter, Doc Scatlin’s Imperial Palms Orchestra, I Scintilla, Dawn Robinson(En Vogue), Dismemberment Plan, and Mindless Faith.
 Neal’s main teaching responsibilities at Omega include the Sound Reinforcement For Live Performance Program (Live Sound), for which he has served as the primary instructor since 1994.
 Neal also teaches classes in the MIDI program and the recording programs.
 Neal helped to revise Omega’s MIDI program in 2011 to include classes on remixing techniques and advanced sound synthesis.